jonlpersson/ed-latimore/site/_posts/2023-08-16-why-you-want-revenge-and-why-you-shouldn-t-get-it.md

 I’m not telling you to forgive or even to let it go.
 But you’ll find yourself a lot less angry (and oddly, a bit more empathetic and understanding) if realize that none of the tragedy you suffered was personal.

-{% include widgets/summary.html id="Stoic-Street-Smargs" %}
+{% include widgets/summary.html id="Stoic-Street-Smarts" %}